-This definition of precaution needs to be questioned - I have been calling for a White Paper on Risk Management to properly define and delineate the guidelines for using the precautionary principle within the context of a larger risk management process (rather than in place of risk management).
+This definition of precaution needs to be questioned - I have been calling for a White Paper on Risk Management to properly define and delineate the guidelines for using the precautionary principle within the context of a larger risk management process (rather than in place of RM).

-So what all actors in the value chain need to do is take back the definitions: define the benefits of modern crop production, its sustainability, the safe use of crop protection and seed breeding practices.
+So what all actors in the potato value chain need to do is take back the definitions: define the benefits of potatoes, its sustainability, the safe use of crop protection and seed breeding practises.